eGuardianDev/University-Work/( 2 ) second Year/( 3 )  Third semester/Data structures/Homework/Readme.md

 ### Algorithm for board
 The algorthim starts recursion, places the person and checks if this is the best configuration. (best configuration meaning most people on board) If so it saves it.
 Then continues.

 After filling the board one times, It stars going back.
-On every step going back, It tries to find better way to fill the board by checking how much space is taken by people around them.
-It removes the person first placed and places on new location.
+On every step going back, It tries to find better way to fill the board by checking how much space the currently placed person taken around them.
+When going back, It removes the person first placed and tries on a new location.
 If the new configuration takes less space, the recursion starts again forward again.

 The problem here is that the count of space taken is saved locally in function when the recursion is called.
 This leads to similar configurations being checked repeatedly.
-Because of that **altered version** of the algorithm can be used to save count globally using vector.
+Because of that, the **altered version** of the algorithm can be used to save count globally using vector.
 Scroll down to see how to activate it.

 ### Classes

 #### addons
-Additional tools for displaying the board and global classes
+Additional tools for displaying the board and class *Pair*

 #### Board
-Class used to generate boards
+Class used to generate boards and place characters on it.

 #### People on board
-Two algorthims for finding the best way to position people in a exam hall.
+Algorthim for finding the best way to position people in a exam hall.
 In the implementation folder show two algorithms than can be switched using

 ```// #define _Using_Altered_Algorithm```
-Removing the comments will let the compile use the **altered version**
+Removing the comments will let the compile use the **altered version**.
+Unneccessery for small boards

+#### Student
+Base structure for holding information about the students

 #### Student queue
-Used for sorting who enters the fall depeneding on specific time
+Queue with sorted people based on time of arriving
+Uses 2 queues and modified pop and top for removing people

 #### TakingTestList
-Used for checking if people finished the exam
+Queue with sorted people based on time until finish.
+Uses my own implementaion with big 6 (ctor,dtor, copy and move semantics).
+The only class with pointers.

 #### Main logic
 Loading the data from file, running the algorithms for letting people in, removing them when they are done and checking their work.

 ### What I learned from this homework
 Asserts were very useful for funding problems early on.